elugardo/CPS353/Week4LectureCode/README.md

- CPS353 Week 4 LCode from Lecture
+CPS353 Week 4 Code from Lecture

 ========================
-TGis fodler contains the code created during lecture 4.
+This folder contains the code created during lecture 4.

 Getting Started